xyproto/permissions2/README.md

 * Suitable for running a local Redis server and managing public pages, pages that are available for logged in users and pages that are available for logged in administrators.
 * Supports registration and confirmation via generated confirmation codes.
 * Tries to keep things simple.
+* Only supports "public", "user" and "admin" permissions out of the box, but offers functionality for implementing more fine grained permissions, if so desired.

 Example for [Negroni](https://github.com/codegangsta/negroni)